After 9/11, in the winter of 2001-2,

 Islamic fundamentalism.

-I only ever had contempt for the Iranian revolution, for example.
+I only ever had contempt for the Iranian revolution.

-I just never regarded Islamic fundamentalism as a threat to me
+But I never regarded Islamic fundamentalism as a threat to me

 until 9/11.